bvongunten/adventofcode2022/README.md

-# adventofcode2022
+# Advent of Code 2022

-Advent of Code 2022
+Java solutions created with my daughter, in plain old java ;)